 Blake Neumann, a third-year law student, was raised in Port Charlotte, Florida.
 She graduated in 2010 with bachelor’s degrees in Legal Studies and Criminal Justice from Florida Gulf Coast University.
 Blake served as an Administrative Assistant for the Southwest Florida Human Trafficking Coalition prior to her first year at UF Law, and she interned with the U.S. Attorney’s Office in Fort Myers during her 1L summer.
 Blake currently serves as a Teaching Assistant for Legal Research & Writing and Appellate Advocacy.
 She also holds the position of Secretary for the UF chapter of Christian Legal Society, and is an active member of FIGHT (Fight Injustice and Global Human Trafficking).
 Upon graduation, Blake hopes to pursue a career in criminal prosecution and specialize in human trafficking cases.

-Alex Platt is a second year law student from West Palm Beach, Florida.
+Alexander Platt is a second year law student from West Palm Beach, Florida.
 He graduated Magna Cum Laude with a degree in English Education from Florida State University in 2009.
 Alex taught middle and high school English for three years prior to attending law school at the University of Florida.
-He spent his 1L summer interning with the State Attorney’s Office for the 15th Judicial Circuit.
+He spent his 1L summer interning with the State Attorney’s Office for the 15th Judicial Circuit in the County Court division.
 In his free time, Alex enjoys road cycling, traveling, and spending time with friends.
-He is excited to represent UF as a member of the Moot Court team, and looks forward to a great year.

 Adolph Posey, 3L